 Whatever method of application you decide to choose, know that apple cider vinegar on your scalp could lead to healthy, shinier hair in no time.

 Before tying a new method or routine to your hair care, it’s always important to take into consideration your hair porosity.
 Porosity is the hair’s ability to retain and absorb water.
 Depending on your hair's porosity you may reap different benefits from this DIY hair treatment.

 Low porosity: People with low porosity hair tend to suffer frequently from product build-up on their scalp.
 Apple cider vinegar can help melt build-up away, so it’s a great treatment to clarify this hair type.
 We recommend using it as a pre-poo in this case, to really support your regular cleanser in purifying the scalp.

 Medium porosity: Medium porosity hair is in between high and low porosity types, so it can benefit from all apple cider vinegar application methods.
 The pre-poo method will help keep build-up under control while the final rinse or leave-in method will tame the cuticles and make the hair shiny.

 High porosity: High porosity hair has very open hair cuticles , which means moisture can easily enter the hair shaft but it can also leave just as quickly.
 The low pH of apple cider vinegar can help seal cuticles, so it’s a great way to trap moisture without letting the hair strands dry too quickly.
-Use this as a final rinse or as a leave-in to really lock in hydration, tame frizz and boost shine.
+Use this as a final rinse or as a leave-in to really lock in hydration, tame frizz and boost shiny hair.